 Another issue that commonly arises within AMCs and that can lead to poor quality appraisals is that of overworking appraisal staff.
 When appraisers have too many jobs on their plates, they’re more likely to rush through reports and make errors.
 As a measure of quality control, then, AMCs should make sure they’re providing their appraisers with the time and resources they need to prepare accurate and quality reports.

 Last but certainly not least, more AMCs could stand to get into the habit of performing reviews on every appraisal report before it is delivered to the client and/or lender.
-A thorough appraisal report will:
+A thorough appraisal review report will:

 As a result of the real estate crisis of 2008, many mortgage lenders now require home appraisals to be frequently reviewed for quality control.
 Meanwhile, “mortgage investors such as the Federal Home Loan Mortgage Corporation now require lenders to conduct regular as well as random appraisal quality reviews,” according to one Home Guides article.
 With all this in mind, regular appraisal reviews can give AMCs and lenders the peace of mind they need with any real estate transaction.